Fraunhofer-AISEC/codyze-evaluator/documentation/docs/methodology.md

 As there is a human involved in the workflow, we need to define the roles and skills of the human actor(s).
 We currently consider the following roles:

-* An *OpenStack Checker Expert* is a person with extensive knowledge on the OpenStack Checker and its configuration.
+* An *Codyze Evaluator Expert* is a person with extensive knowledge on the Codyze Evaluator and its configuration.
-  This person is able to write the OpenStack Checker configuration and to interpret the results of the analysis.
+  This person is able to write the Codyze Evaluator configuration and to interpret the results of the analysis.
-  The OpenStack Checker expert may also be involved in the development of new queries and security goals.
+  The Codyze Evaluator expert may also be involved in the development of new queries and security goals.
-  The OpenStack Checker expert may write custom Passes which enrich the CPG or could extend the Query API and provide novel analyses.
+  The Codyze Evaluator expert may write custom Passes which enrich the CPG or could extend the Query API and provide novel analyses.
 * A *Domain Expert* is a person with extensive knowledge in a certain domain, e.g., cryptography, or hardware-based security mechanisms.
-  The domain expert is responsible for specifying requirements in the respective domain on a technical level but may not be able to write the rules for the OpenStack Checker.
+  The domain expert is responsible for specifying requirements in the respective domain on a technical level but may not be able to write the rules for the Codyze Evaluator.
-  The domain expert is also able to assess whether some findings of the OpenStack checkers are valid and can validate or refute the findings and their underlying assumptions.
+  The domain expert is also able to assess whether some findings of the Codyze Evaluators are valid and can validate or refute the findings and their underlying assumptions.
 * An *Evaluator* is a person with extensive knowledge in the field of security evaluation and leads and supervises the evaluation.
-  The evaluator may delegate technical assessments to the domain expert and customizing/configuring the OpenStack Checker according to the requirements to the OpenStack Checker Expert.
+  The evaluator may delegate technical assessments to the domain expert and customizing/configuring the Codyze Evaluator according to the requirements to the Codyze Evaluator Expert.
-  However, the evaluator should be able to interpret the results of the OpenStack Checker and write simple queries.
+  However, the evaluator should be able to interpret the results of the Codyze Evaluator and write simple queries.
-  The evaluator is responsible to assess the compliance of the OpenStack instance with respect to the security goals and claims.
+  The evaluator is responsible to assess the compliance of the TOE with respect to the security goals and claims.
-* A *Product Expert* is a person with extensive knowledge of the concrete OpenStack instance spanning its components and configuration.
+* A *Product Expert* is a person with extensive knowledge of the concrete TOE spanning its components and configuration.
   The product expert should be able to point out implementation details of the TOE and describe how they relate to the security goals.
   The product expert may also be involved in the development of new queries and tagging the code with semantic concepts and operations.

 ## Generalization

-The OpenStack Checker is designed to be extensible and customizable which makes it ideal to not only serve as a tool for evaluating OpenStack instances but also for other software projects.
+The Codyze Evaluator is designed to be extensible and customizable which makes it ideal to not only serve as a tool for evaluating OpenStack instances which is the current example but also for other software projects.
 The underlying CPG library already supports various programming languages, and provides the interface to add new languages easily.
-Hence, it is only necessary to adapt the OpenStack Checker Configuration for a new project.
+Hence, it is only necessary to adapt the Codyze Evaluator Configuration for a new project.
 This configuration can be adapted to assess the fulfillment of security goals in any software project.
 If the security goals (in terms of queries) are formulated in a general way, as it is the case for queries using concepts and operations, they can be applied to any software project with the same goals.
 Similarly, framework-specific tagging logic and queries (e.g., to check the correct usage of a certain framework) can be used across all projects which use the same framework.